 Gardening for Medicine is taught by Gradey Proctor.
-It meets Saturdays from 10am-4pm for a total of 36 hours.
-The cost, including monthly herbal harvest, is $500.
+It meets six times through the garden season for a total of approximately 40 hours.

 The total cost, including abundant herbal harvest and plant starts, is $650.
 There is a modest scholarship available to BIPOC (Black, Indigenous, & people of color) students; please inquire for details.

 Class is held from 10am-4:30pm on Saturdays, outdoors in the garden.